DustinDust/DustinDust/README.md

 -->
 ##

-# Hi, I'm Dustin.
+# Hi, I'm Dustin

-## I'm a student and I'm studying Computer Engineer.

-- I like music.
-- I like art.
-- I love exploring new tools and technologies.
+## About me
+I am a junior software developer who loves to try out new technologies.
+I also do digital art (just a little bit).

+My current goals are:
+- Improve my skills and deepend my knowledge in software development, especially in system design and architecture.
+- Learn more about cloud-everyting
+- Get better proficiency at golang (my current favourite language)
+- Draw more.